jozu-ai/kitops/pkg/artifact/kit-file.md

-# KitOps AI/ML Packaging Manifest Format Reference
+# Kitfile AI/ML Packaging Manifest Format Reference

 The Kitfile manifest for AI/ML is a YAML file designed to encapsulate all the necessary information about the package, including code, datasets, model, and their metadata.
 This reference documentation outlines the structure and specifications of the manifest format.